Reptile Myths

 Corrected Version: Rattlesnakes are venomous.
 Check out the link at the top of the page for more information.

-Origin: Many people thing rattlesnakes are poisonous instead of venomous.
-This is propelled by misinformation by friends, family. peers, and popular movies and entertainment.
+Origin: Many people think rattlesnakes are poisonous instead of venomous.
+This is propelled from misinformation from friends, family, peers, and popular movies and entertainment.

 Click Here to Learn More About This Abundant Myth